The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: : a Physical Motivation

 A sequence of arguments (cf.~Appendix \ref{ap:geoSpinor}) then leads to the fact that the simplest solution to the above conditions is that \begin{proposition} $M_6$ is K\"ahler, complex dimension 3, and of $SU(3)$ holonomy. \end{proposition} Furthermore, one can take the vector bundle $V$ to be simply the tangent bundle $T_M$.
 We can now refer to Berger's famous holonomy classification \cite{berger} as to what such a manifold is. \begin{theorem} [Berger] For $M$ a Riemannian manifold of real dimension $d$ which locally is not a product space nor a symmetric space, then special holonomy and manifold type obey:

 Moreover, for $d=7,8$, there are two more possibilities, viz., $G_2$ and Spin$(7)$.
 These two, together with the $SU(d/2)$ and $Sp(d/4)$ cases, are Ricci flat. \end{theorem} Thus, {\em our internal 6-manifold $M$ is, in fact, a Calabi-Yau 3-fold} \footnote{ The reader might wonder how curious it is that two utterly different developments, one in mathematics, and another in physics, should both lead to Rome.
-Philip Candelas recounts some of the history.
+Philip Candelas recounts some of the story.
 The paper \cite{Candelas:1985en} started life as two distinct manuscripts, one by Witten, and the other, by Candelas-Horowitz-Strominger, the latter began during a hike to Gibraltar reservoir, near Santa Barbara, in the fall of 1985.
 Both independently came to the conclusion that supersymmetry required a covariantly constant spinor and thus vanishing Ricci curvature for the internal manifold $M$.
 It was most timely that Horowitz had been a postdoctoral researcher of Yau, and Strominger also coincided with Yau when both were at the IAS, thus a phone-call to Yau settled the issue about the relation to $SU(3)$ holonomy and hence Calabi-Yau.
-Thus the various pieces fell, rather quickly, into place, the two manuscripts were combined, and the rest, was history. } and our two strands of thought, in the \S\ref{s:geo} and in the present, naturally meet.
+Thus the various pieces fell, rather quickly, into place, the two manuscripts were combined, and the rest, was history.
+In fact, it was the physicists who named these Ricci-flat K\"ahler manifolds as ``Calabi-Yau''. } and our two strands of thought, in the \S\ref{s:geo} and in the present, naturally meet.
 This is another golden example of a magical aspect of string theory: it consistently infringes, almost always unexpectedly rather than forcibly, upon the most profound mathematics of paramount concern, and then quickly proceeds to contribute to it.